VoxForge/voxforge.github.io/en/Read.md

   getUserMedia_error: >
     Could not get audio input... make sure your microphone is connected to your computer.
 Your browser is giving this error message:
+  notHtml5_error: >
+    Your device does not support the HTML5 API needed to record audio

 # script below gets loaded in {{ content }} section of layout page
 # these are used by Javascript, therefore need special handling for them to